caseyg/awesome/TOPICS.md

 *   [tiff/wysihtml5](https://github.com/tiff/wysihtml5) - Open source rich text editor based on HTML5 and the progressive-enhancement approach.
 Uses a sophisticated security concept and aims to generate fully valid HTML5 markup by preventing unmaintainable tag soups and inline styles.

-*   [triplecanopy/horizonize](https://github.com/triplecanopy/horizonize) - Horizonize is a jQuery plugin to lay out any HTML content in horizontally-scrolling columns.

 ## api

 *   [ckan/ckan](https://github.com/ckan/ckan) - CKAN is an open-source DMS (data management system) for powering data hubs and data portals.
 CKAN makes it easy to publish, share and use data.
 It powers catalog.data.gov, open.canada.ca/data, data.humdata.org among many other sites.